Marcia Davenport: Radio

 In 1967, Davenport appeared on the NBC radio program Toscanini: The Man Behind the Legend, paying tribute to the legendary Italian conductor Arturo Toscanini, with whom she had a love affair.

 Personal life

-Davenport married Frank Delmas Clarke (1900–1969) in April 1923.
+Davenport married Frank Delmas Clarke in April 1923.
 Her first child, Patricia Delmas Clarke, was born in 1924.
 In 1925, she and Clarke divorced.

-On May 13, 1929, she married Russell Davenport, and thus changed her name to Marcia Davenport.
+On May 13, 1929, she married Russell Davenport, and changed her name to Marcia Davenport.
 Russell Davenport became editor of Fortune magazine soon after marrying Marcia.
 The couple never had to worry about money, and together they travelled abroad to Europe often.
 The couple had homes in Milan, Lake Como, Salzburg, and Vienna.
 In an interview with the New York Times, Marcia Davenport said that once, Russell Davenport gave her a lion as a gift.
 Marcia and Russell Davenport had a daughter, Cornelia Whipple Davenport, in 1934.
 Her marriage to Russell Davenport ended in 1944.